 - Anti-inflammatory medicine for the management of fever and arthritis symptoms

 Your child may also need other medicines.
-Some children need surgery to fix or replace damaged heart valves.
+Some children need surgery to fix or replace

-Complications of rheumatic heart disease include:
+Possible complications of rheumatic heart disease include:

 - Permanent heart damage

-or chronic heart valve disease
+chronic heart valve disease